OffchainLabs/arbitrum-sdk/README.md

 ### Networks

-Arb-Ts comes pre-configured for the Mainnet and Rinkeby, and their Arbitrum counterparts.
+Arbitrum SDK comes pre-configured for the Mainnet and Rinkeby, and their Arbitrum counterparts.
 However the networks functionlity can be used register networks for custom Arbitrum instances.
-Most of the classes in Arb-Ts depend on network objects so this must be configured before using other Arb-Ts functionlity.
+Most of the classes in Arbitrum SDK depend on network objects so this must be configured before using other Arbitrum SDK functionlity.

 ### Inbox tools